benckx/baudelaire-on-qr/README.md

 # About

-Template / Cookie cutter for my Kotlin / Gradle projects.
+Template (i.e. cookie cutter project) for my Kotlin / Gradle projects.

 # How To